Qiskit/rustworkx/CONTRIBUTING.md

 pixi run pyodide_test
 ```

-It is also possible to run the smoke test with a specific wheel via an **absolute path**:
+It is also possible to run the tests with a specific wheel via an **absolute path**:
 ```
 pixi run pyodide_test $ABSOLUTE_PATH_TO_WHEEL
 ```